A special message from the Free Library

 The Free Library is committed to sharing up-to-date information on our plans as we emerge from the challenges of the pandemic.
 We have returned to in-person services at most of our libraries, with five days of service at some locations, and are currently hiring to fully and safely staff our buildings with a goal of resuming five days of service at all libraries across the city in the coming months.
 Visit our Services page for more information on in-person services at many of our libraries.

 Currently at the Free Library:

-- Many Free Library locations are now offering expanded services, including computer and wireless internet access, in-building material pickup, printing, and reference desk service.
-Additional locations continue to offer returns, contactless material pickups, and phone reference.
+- Most Free Library locations have returned to pre-pandemic service offerings, with the exception of programs or community meetings over 10 people.
 Visit our Services page or call your neighborhood library to see what's available.
 (This page is updated daily, so please check it regularly.)

-- While we prepare to increase in-person services at neighborhood libraries, some locations will remain temporarily closed.
+- While we increase in-person services at neighborhood libraries, some locations will remain temporarily closed.
 Our Hot Spots will remain closed to the public as well.

 - Many Free Library programs are proceeding virtually and outdoors, and indoor programs are limited to less than 10 people.

 - You can place new holds with the Free Library!
 Sign in to freelibrary.org with your library card number and PIN to place a hold online, or call your neighborhood library to place a hold over the phone.
 Once your materials are ready, we'll contact you to schedule a pickup appointment.